 Teens and adults are encouraged to attend the CLR National Convention.
 The sessions are designed for all attendees with a presentation in a “TED Talk” format style.

 Is childcare available?

 What is the format for the day?

-The agenda includes opening and closing devotions, and 5 sessions throughout the day.
+The agenda includes opening and closing devotions, and 4 sessions throughout the day.
 The agenda will be posted soon.
 All presentations will be delivered in a concise “TED Talk” format: meaning, a series of shorter, prepared talks on a wide array of life-related subjects given by a single presenter.
 The theme of this year’s convention is, “For Such a Time As This,” which will focus on the 40th anniversary of Christian Life Resources.

 What is the recommended dress attire?

 We encourage “business casual” – it is important to be comfortable during the event.
 Remember that the school tends to be cool, so bring a sweater or jacket.

 Will the convention be livestreamed?

 What is the cost to attend?

-The in-person registration fee is $45.00 per person.
-The live stream fee is $35.00.
+The in-person general registration fee is $50.00 per person.
+The livestream fee is $40.00.
 High school, college, and seminary students and their spouses can enjoy a $10.00 in-person fee; the student virtual attendance fee is $5.00.
 Those attending in person will enjoy all sessions and materials as well as a continental breakfast, a catered boxed lunch, and other snacks throughout the day.
 Registration is available on the CLR website.